RCN-ECS/CnGV/notebook/20201016_MA_FullSimResults.md

 Note that some of these images are not great quality because they are saved as PNGs from powerpoint.
 I have high quality pdfs that will be submitted for review.
 Figure legends are written in the document linked to above.

 ## Figure 3

+KEL: change to "Non-significant GxE" and "Significant GxE"

 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/Simulation_10.10.2020/PhenotypePanel.png)